adaapp/sqa-nov-2021-team2/README.md

 ### Definition of Done
 The definition is done is a clear checklist for completing user stories within projects.
 The term "done" means that the particular feature has been developed, fully tested and meets the requirements for the story.
 A clear test for this is by asking the question: "Would the customer be happy with this being deployed?".

-- Unit tests passed
+- Unit tests passed,
-- Code reviewed
+- Code reviewed,
-- Functional tests with QA are passed
+- Functional tests with QA are passed,
-- Issues detected during QA are resolved
+- Issues detected during QA are resolved,
-- Non-functional UAT testing requirements met
+- Non-functional UAT testing requirements met,
-- Issues detected during UAT are resolved
+- Issues detected during UAT are resolved,
-- Blockers, critical and major bugs are fixed
+- Blockers, critical and major bugs are fixed,
-- Acceptance criteria met
+- Acceptance criteria met,
-- Product Owner accepts the user story
+- Product Owner accepts the user story,

 ### Types of testing this team will be using